List of Greek submissions for the Academy Award for Best International Feature Film

 Greece has submitted films for the Academy Award for Best International Feature Film.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 It was created for the 1956 Academy Awards, in which a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-For the 78th Academy Awards, Greece selected Nyfes but it was ruled ineligible for being in English.
+As of 2025, Greece has been nominated five times in the category.